OLIPLICHE/review_my_past_project/README.md

 # Project Name
 "review_my_past_project"
 > This is my portfolio-page project I completed during the Admission Trial to enter Microverse.
 I send it on github to request for a review.
-In this, I am going to review the semantic HTML tags, CSS box model.
+Kindly review the semantic HTML tags, CSS box model.

 ## Built With